 When I was a kid I had a pet hamster, that I adoringly named Grover.
 Unfortunately, I was not able to produce my /R/ sound, so Grover shortly became known as “Gwova.”
-By being teased and imitated at school, I quickly learned what other people heard when I spoke… and I was very embarrassed about my speech.
+By being teased and imitated at school because of a speech or language disorder, I quickly learned what other people heard when I spoke… and I was very embarrassed about my speech.
 Looking back years later, I consider myself to be incredibly fortunate that this teasing did not lead to bullying, but sadly that is not the case for many children.

 A professor from Pennsylvania State University, Gordon Blood, has done extensive research on bullying and feels that speech-language pathologists have a role in managing and reducing social bullying.

 Speech-language pathologists are in a position where they can often have a strong role in restoring the balance of power that is disrupted by bullying.
 Instead of encouraging a child to ignore the problem, or pretend not to be bothered, it is recommended that professionals, such as speech-language pathologists, teachers, and parents do the following:

 1) Listen to the child.
 Give them non-interrupted time to speak.